Where to start

 There was a drug raid in my tenant’s apartment.
 How soon can I get them out?

-Under G.L. c.139 §19 , if illegal drugs were found in the unit, the landlord may move for speedy trial in either a summary process case or a civil action.
+Under G.L. c.139 §19 , if illegal drugs were found in the tenant’s unit, the landlord can move for speedy trial in either a summary process case or a civil action.
 After trial or default, the court may order that judgment enter and execution issue immediately.

 Once the notice period has ended and you have selected a court, you can then start an eviction case.
 See Filing an eviction case for more information on the process.